kshedden/case_studies/methods/writing-tips.md

   heterogeneity.
 When building models, you should generally aim to fit as complicated of a model as you have statistical power to estimate.
-  If presenting summary statistics for heterogeneous data, present them at an appropriately disaggregated level.
+  If presenting summary statistics for heterogeneous data, present them at an appropriately disaggregated or stratified level.

 * Don't overstate or misstate the role of Gaussianity in statistical analyses.
 Often it is a minor consideration.
 It is almost never important that the data are Gaussian.
-To the extent that Gaussianity matters, it is usually only that aggregated summary values should be Guassian in order to calibrate tests and confidence intervals.
+To the extent that Gaussianity matters, it is usually because in some cases aggregated summary values should be Guassian in order to calibrate tests and confidence intervals.

 ## Organization and structure

 * Always include a title.
-The title should convey something specific about the main focus or your writing.
+The title should convey something specific about the main focus of your writing.
 It should reflect the main substantive question that you are addressing, and may also refer to the data that you will be using.
-You generally will not want to mention the analytic methodology (e.g. Poisson regression) in the title.
+You generally will not want to mention the analytic methodology (e.g. regression analysis) in the title.

 * The introductory paragraph should convey the main topic and focus of your writing.
 Information about the data set, and the methodology that you